A Guide To Cala Sisine, Sardinia: What To Know To Plan Your Visit

 Other nearby beaches

-Cala Luna is located in the Gulf of Orosei, where you will find an incredible amount of gorgeous beaches.
+Cala Sisine is located in the Gulf of Orosei, which you may better know as the Baunei Coast, where you will find an incredible amount of gorgeous beaches.

-South of Cala Luna, accessible by boat or on more or less strenuous hikes departing from the Altipiano del Golgo, near Baunei, you will find a few other beautiful beaches – namely:
+South of Cala Sisine, accessible by boat or on more or less strenuous hikes departing from the Altipiano del Golgo, near Baunei, you will find a few other beautiful beaches – namely:

 CALA BIRIOLA – A small beach characterized by tiny white and pink pebbles and transparent waters.
 You can get there by boat or – if you want some adrenaline – on a challenging hike that requires abseiling too.